CirinAlex/UART-DMAcontroller-Memory-interconnected-via-APB/README.md

     - **TX CHANNEL** : It handles data transfer from memory buffer allocated for transmission to TX of UART.
     - **RX CHANNEL** : It handles data transfer from RX of UART to memory buffer allocated to store the recieved data.

-- **Memory** : Represents the main memory of the external system.
+- **MEMORY** : Represents the main memory of the external system.
 The buffers for TX and RX are allocated within this memory.

 ### Registers
 #### Control registers